-(The following article represents the views of Dr. Jan Gurley and not the San Francisco Department of Public Health, where she works in communicable disease and prevention during the COVID-19 pandemic.
-The information included is rapidly evolving and applies to the current situation.)
+Editor’s note: This article was originally published in 2020, but recently Idaho has activated crisis stands of care, too, and other states such as Hawaii are ready to do the same if necessary.
+The article represents the views of Dr. Jan Gurley and not the San Francisco Department of Public Health, where she works in communicable disease and prevention during the COVID-19 pandemic.
+The information included is rapidly evolving.

 Due to the COVID-19 pandemic, Arizona has become the first state in U.S. history to implement what's known as Crisis Standards of Care, which some refer to as a way of rationing health care.
 This policy kicks in when a health care system is overwhelmed and expected to be severely impacted for a sustained period of time.

 As a patient, or a potential patient, learning that your doctor and hospital system are operating under Crisis Standards of Care can be alarming.
 Many people believe it could mean that some older people, particularly those who are sickest, will be denied health care resources, such as ventilators, in favor of others.